-As part of a financial services provider, the main sources of greenhouse emissions from R. B. Bishopsgate Investments Limited's operations are the running of data centres, the offices in which the majority of employees are based and the Scope 3 business travel of employees travelling for work.
+The main sources of greenhouse gases from R.B.
+Bishopsgate Investments Limited's operations are from the running of data centres, offices and business travel of employees travelling for work.
+Whether undertaking new construction or renovating existing buildings, Citi prioritise efficiency and sustainability to minimise the environmental impact of its facilities.
+The below highlights the energy efficiency actions that were undertaken in 2021.